Skip to main content

 Assistant knowledge (products_ask_assistant)

-This tool is used to answer conceptual or buying-advice questions.
+This tool answers conceptual or buying-advice questions.

 Examples: